mivano/mindbyte.nl/_drafts/2018-06-24-Use-canonical-urls.md

   - HTTP APIs
 title: Canonical URLs in HTTP API
 ---
-When you are building a HTTP api, you need to make sure your endpoints have a canonical uri structure.
-You can describe a canonical url as your preferred endpoint.
+When you are building an HTTP API, you need to make sure your endpoints have a canonical URI structure.
+You can describe a canonical URL as your preferred endpoint.
 When you have endpoints that reference the same resource, it is best to make sure there is one preferred version of this resource.

-Take for example `blog` with `posts`.
-You can model this like:
+Take for example a `blog` with a collection of `posts`.
+You can model the retrieval of all posts for a given blog this like:

 ```
 GET /Blogs/{id}/Posts
 ```

-to retrieve all the Posts for the given blog.
 Although this might sound simple, how do we represent a single `post`?

 Would you use: